tssland/project/README.md

 ### Usage Policy and Legal Disclaimer
 This dataset is being distributed only for Research purposes, under Creative Commons Attribution-Noncommercial-ShareAlike license (CC BY-NC-SA 4.0).
 By clicking on download button(s) below, you are agreeing to use this data only for non-commercial, research, or academic applications.
 You may need to cite the above papers if you use this dataset.
 ### Import Libraries and Get Data
-This data is available at kaggle, let's use necessary libraries and get the data from there as followings:
+This data is available at kaggle, the whole Python study is [Here](https://github.com/tssland/project/blob/master/US%20Accident.ipynb)